fbpx

 Fronting Illegal

-Car insurance premiums are calculated based on the risk of the driver making a claim in the future.
+Car insurance premiums are calculated based on the driver’s risk of claiming the future.
 The higher the risk of a claim, the higher the premium is.
 Insurance companies take many different factors into account when calculating a premium.
 For example, if a driver has had no claims for more than 5 years, KennCo reduces their premium by up to 64%.
 Their chances of claiming are much lower based on their driving history.

 Therefore when a driver with more experience pretends that they are the main driver to reduce the cost when the main driver is a high-risk candidate, the policy premium is not a true reflection of the risk involved.